 How’s what I’m doing now the same as writing songs while high at the beach?

 “Do I have to choose to write?

-“For me, fun is having the freedom to dream, and then the tools to effectively turn those dreams into something real.
+“For me, fun is having the freedom to dream, and then the tools to effectively turn those dreams into words written and said.

 “What about you?”